Naperville high schools add IHT ZONE Heart Rate Monitors to On-Campus PE Classes After Two Years of Use in Online Classes

 “Every school district has discretionary funds and every PE teacher needs to go and seek those funds for heart rate monitors,” Zientarski said.
 “We went to our technology department and kept pestering and pestering them and they finally relented and saw that we were constantly harping on heart rate monitors so they just gave the money to us.
 Before you knew it, we had enough monitors to make a classroom set.”

 The teachers used that set of monitors to focus first on student fitness and then on academic readiness.
-When studies began to show that students are more ready to learn after moderate to vigorous exercise, Zientarski and Lawler launched their Learning Readiness PE program at Naperville Central.
+When studies showed that students are more ready to learn after moderate to vigorous exercise, Zientarski and Lawler launched their Learning Readiness PE program at Naperville Central.

 The initial LRPE class met before school to pair with a first-period academic reading class.
-Zientarski’s LRPE program -- connecting physical fitness with academic success -- caught IHT President Jen Ohlson’s attention in the early 2010s.
+Zientarski’s LRPE program -- connecting physical fitness with academic success -- caught IHT Co-Founder Jen Ohlson’s attention.
 In researching her documentary “Health Needs a Hero,” Ohlson leaned heavily on Zientarski’s findings and included the LRPE program in the film.
 She credits LRPE as a driving force for creating IHT’s heart rate-focused solutions for schools.

 When test scores among the LRPE students who followed with the academic reading class improved, the district took notice.
 The early positive results prompted Naperville district leadership to make the program a part of the school day.